-GSS has continued to work with the Division of Facilities Management will continue to recommend and promote the adoption of "Best Value" in public works.
+GSS has continued to work with the Division of Facilities Management and will continue to recommend and promote the adoption of "Best Value" in public works, and other maintenance related service contracts.
 As GSS has advanced best value procurement for IT related contracts, the leadership team hopes to make this same concept applicable to the Public Works arena.
 Additionally, the efforts will also focus on making the Prime Contractor responsible for key target dates and adherence to contractual terms.
 This effort should reduce the state's exposure to cost overruns and allow for more efficient and timely construction efforts.